Water has many soothing benefits and has been shown to calm and comfort — even during labor and delivery.

 During a waterbirth

-The water temperature is kept between 95 and 100 degrees F. Staying in the water for too long (more than two hours at a time) or getting in the tub too early may slow labor down.
-Therefore, it is recommended that you not get into the tub until you have reached about five centimeters in cervical dilatation.
+The water temperature is kept between 95 and 100 degrees Fahrenheit.
+Staying in the water for too long (more than two hours at a time) or getting in the tub too early may slow labor down.
+Therefore, it is recommended that you not get into the tub until you are in active labor.

 You may be asked to leave the tub under the following circumstances: